rimeinn/pyrime/README.md

         rime.toggle()
 ```

-If you defined some key bindings which will disturb rime, try:
+If you have defined some key bindings which will disturb rime, try:

 ```python
     @repl.add_key_binding("c-h", filter=emacs_insert_mode & rime.filter())